maxwellfoley3/anti-yudkowsky/docs/7. On Harmony/a. The Full Case Contra Alignment.md

 Arguing with a Rationalist is like bowling with the bumpers in the gutters.
 Discursive rules for politeness like the “no-politics rule” and the “principle of charity” ensure that it is not possible for people with two competing wills to ever truly butt heads.
 The Bayesian community is the attempt to construct a hivemind, but it’s a hivemind blind to the nature of what it’s modeled after – a decentralized RAND Corporation, a decentralized war machine, a comment section that approximates operational efficiency.
 Mills.

 To become a part of the Bayesian community robs one of one’s access to one’s own intuition, ability to discover the ground of one’s own truth, and places one as a weapon in the service of the hive.
 And for what?
 To be a useful idiot for those who manipulate the junior varsity league of warmongering like it’s a tamed rattlesnake.
-The input to the Bayesian community is bad information pumped out by some bureaucratic arm of the monolith, the output is a Chomsykan manufacturing of consent – not a particularly democratic one, but a supposedly meritocratic – “look, these smart people agree with us”!
+The input to the Bayesian community is bad information pumped out by some bureaucratic arm of the monolith, the output is a Chomsykan manufacturing of consent – not a particularly democratic one, but supposedly meritocratic – “look, these smart people agree with us”!
 All while the military-industrial complex is pursuing their own goals in secret, completely ambivalent to whatever the bloggers really want.

 **Efficient cause of Singularity: Intelligence**